DataFire/Integrations/integrations/generated/google_calendar/README.md

 #### Input
 * input `object`
   * calendarId **required** `string`: Calendar identifier.
 To retrieve calendar IDs call the calendarList.list method.
 If you want to access the primary calendar of the currently logged in user, use the "primary" keyword.
-  * sendNotifications `boolean`: Whether to send notifications about the creation of the event.
-Optional.
-The default is False.
   * text **required** `string`: The text describing the event to be created.
+  * sendNotifications `boolean`: Deprecated.
+Please use sendUpdates instead.
+  * sendUpdates `string` (values: all, externalOnly, none): Guests who should receive notifications about the creation of the new event.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.